-During my recent trip to San Francisco, I was the most excited to photograph one of my favorite landmarks, the Golden Gate Bridge.
-This iconic red beauty makes me so happy, and through trial and error, I found some great spots.
+During my recent trip to San Francisco, I was so excited to find the best places to photograph the Golden Gate Bridge.
+This iconic, red beauty makes me so happy, and through trial and error I found some great spots.

 I first headed out to Crissy Field.
 I quickly realized that the lighting was all-wrong and it was making the image dark and the bridge backlit.
 Below you can see one photo that I took.